 These practices are indisputably value-laden; whether they qualify as exercises in indoctrination is less clear but a question worth asking.
 That word clearly does apply in some instances, and intellectually honest people do not use it only (or always) when things they don’t like are taught, just as they don’t refer to essays as “rants” or “screeds” just because they disagree with the author’s thesis.

 But even though there are hard cases — gray areas — where it’s not clear whether indoctrination is an apt word, we should be able to agree that there is a meaningful difference between (a) giving students the tools (and, equally important, encouraging them to acquire a disposition) for critical reflection and genuine skepticism, and (b) getting them to parrot someone else’s position or develop loyalty to a belief system or institution without asking questions and raising objections.4

-The kind of education that raises a suspicion of indoctrination typically fails to call attention to the process: Rather than explicitly inviting students to explore the beliefs (and the premises underlying those beliefs) of whoever designed the curriculum, an effort to shape their assumptions is effectively hidden.
+The kind of education that looks suspiciously like indoctrination typically fails to call attention to the process: Rather than explicitly inviting students to explore the beliefs (and the premises underlying those beliefs) of whoever designed the curriculum, an effort to shape their assumptions is effectively hidden.
 Consider, for example, curriculum materials prepared by (and advancing the interests of) corporations without making students aware of their authorship,5 or social studies courses in which the country’s economic system is treated as a fact of life (stock market simulation games being a good example) rather than a subject for critical and comparative analysis.